-Liturgy of the Word FIRST READING A Reading from the Letter of Paul to the Romans.
+A Reading from the Letter of Paul to the Romans.
 (8:6-11) To set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.
-For this reason the mind that is set on the flesh is hostile to God; it does not submit to God's law~ indeed it cannot, and those who are in the flesh cannot please God.
+For this reason the mind that is set on the flesh is hostile to God; it does not submit to God's law- indeed it cannot, and those who are in the flesh cannot please God.
 But you are not in the flesh; you are in the Spirit, since the Spirit of God dwells in you.
 Anyone who does not have the Spirit of Christ does not belong to him.
 But if Christ is in you, though the body is dead because of sin, the Spirit is life because of righteousness.
 If the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ from the dead will give life to your mortal bodies also through his Spirit that dwells in you.
-Hear what the Spirit is saying to God's people.
+Hear what the Spirit is saying to the Churches.
+All Thanks be to God.